Links

 - Here is something quite interesting and unusual: an old article about micro computers, the Sol-20 specifically, written by a noted writer.
 Check out the article Living With a Computer by James Fallows from the July, 1982 Atlantic Monthly.

 - Here is a ebay sales pitch for a nicely restored Sol.
 It was produced by Mike Davis, who has created some interesting and useful products for the Sol.
-Seek him out on ebay using the handle mikedavis.

 - The Digibarn Computer Museum has an enviable number of interesting computers and an even more interesting and enviable place to keep them.
 Of special note, it has an informative Sol page with a number of photos and links to other Sol information.
 Be sure to check out the panel of key Processor Technology employees who gathered together for a 30th anniversary celebration at VCF 9.